-Each internship lasts for one term (Fall, Spring, Summer).
+START’s internship program is open to undergraduate and graduate students (as well as some recent graduates) in any related discipline from any institution.
+Each internship lasts for one term.
 Participants work at least 10 hours/week during the fall and spring semesters and 20 hours/week during the summer.
+Our internships can be undertaken for academic credit, and this is highly encouraged.
+Interns participate in a program of enrichment and career development opportunities.
 All interns are required to work onsite with their research project staff.
 Because interns work directly with our researchers and staff on current research projects, the internship positions vary depending on our research portfolio.

 The University of Maryland has several opportunities for students to apply for unpaid internship stipends.
 Please note START is not involved in the application or review process for these stipends.

 - Bright Futures Initiative Unpaid Summer Internship Scholarship Fund: https://careers.umd.edu/students/internships/how-financially-support-your-internship

 - The Ammerman Foundation Student Veteran Professional Development Fund: http://sagiving.umd.edu/ammermanvetsfund/index.html